 At Foliotwist we’ve just finished building a new tool that allows artists to put their email sign-up invitation front-and-center, right at the top of every page so their visitors are sure to see it.

 We call this our Promo Bar feature, because it’s not JUST for email sign-ups.
 You can actually put ANY message you want in front of your visitors, and some of our artists are already using it that way.
-I’ll include a few different examples below so you can see what I mean.
-(Click any image to view it full size, or just visit the artist’s website to see it in action).
+I’ll include a few different examples below so you can see what I mean (click the image to see it full-size).

 That message Michael is using is one we’ve pre-written for all of our artists, just to make things easier.
 This is how it looks inside our artist’s admin panels: